Ask a doctor about a prescription for ESCITALOPRAM NORMON 10 mg FILM-COATED TABLETS

 Escitalopram Normon 10 mg Film-Coated Tablets EFG

-Escitalopram Normon contains the active ingredient escitalopram.
+Escitalopram Normon contains the active substance escitalopram.
 Escitalopram Normon belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
-These medications act on the serotonin system in the brain by increasing the level of serotonin.
-Alterations in the serotonin system are considered an important factor in the development of depression and related diseases.
+These medicines act on the serotonin system in the brain, increasing the level of serotonin.
+Alterations of the serotonin system are considered an important factor in the development of depression and related diseases.

 Escitalopram Normon contains escitalopram and is indicated for the treatment of depression (major depressive episodes) and anxiety disorders (such as panic disorder with or without agoraphobia, social anxiety disorder, generalized anxiety disorder, and obsessive-compulsive disorder).

-You may notice an improvement in a couple of weeks.
+It may take a couple of weeks before you start feeling better.
 Continue taking Escitalopram Normon even if it takes time to notice any improvement.

 Do not take Escitalopram Normon